-QUALIFICATIONS: Qualifications, in this context, encompasses preferred experience, proven accomplishments, and credentials as identified by the Chancellor Search Committee and the Advisory Committee.
+QUALIFICATIONS: Qualifications encompass preferred experience, proven accomplishments, and credentials identified by the Chancellor Search and Advisory Committees.

-Professional Experience: The list below incorporates the professional experience preferred by the Chancellor Search Committee and the Advisory Committee.
-Since this is an aggregated list, no candidate is expected to have all the experience listed.
+Experience: The list below incorporates the experience preferred by the Chancellor Search and Advisory Committee.
+The following are preferences, and since this is an aggregated list, no candidate is expected to have everything listed.